 Recent studies indicate that high levels of chemical pesticides are stored in the comb and even in the beeswax foundation of honeybee hives.
 Since bees are effectively nature’s dust-mops, they pick up any insecticide or herbicide within the foraging radius of their colony.
 Even beekeeper applied chemicals will be retained in the wax.

-A beekeeper may choose to fore-go treatments in his or her hive, however they cannot control what the bees bring back with them from their foragings.
+A beekeeper may choose to fore-go treatments in his or her hive, however they cannot control what the bees bring back with them from their foraging.
 It is that precise reason that organic certification is so difficult to obtain for honey–unlike other livestock that a farmer can contain within fences, bees will travel between 2 and 4 miles in search of food, and even further if need be.

 Standard foundation forces the bees to build cells at 5.4mm, in order to produce larger bees.
 However bees will naturally build their cells to a size between 4.6mm and 5.1mm depending on what they intend to use it for.